 The College, recognizing its special responsibility to students with superior ability, has established a four-year program to provide opportunities for greater depth of study throughout the undergraduate years.
 Michigan Honors is a four year program.
 In each term of the first and second years, students elect two Honors courses among the total of four courses normally comprising their schedules.
-In the junior year students are admitted to an Honors major ("major") from among approximately forty departments and programs in the College.
+In the junior year students are admitted to an Honors concentration ("major") from among approximately forty departments and programs in the College.
 Students may also choose to pursue Honors in the Liberal Arts.

 Among the features of the Honors Program are special Honors courses and Honors sections in regular courses, opportunities to participate in the research projects of faculty members, or in individual research, faculty-student seminars, and special academic advising.